-Importantly, in addition to being conserved, the charges~$I^f_\ell[\psi]$ also provide a measure of conformal regularity, i.e.\ regularity in the variable~$x=1/r$, of the field~$\psi$.\footnote{Note that in coordinates~$(u,x=1/r, \theta, \varphi)$, one has~$2\V =-\partial_x$.} In order to illustrate this point, we consider the following example: Given data~$\psi$ on a hyperboloidal hypersurface~$\Sigma_0$ that only have a finite asymptotic expansion in powers of~$1/r$, say,~ then the~$f(r)$-modified N--P charges associated to~$\psi$ can be read off from Table~\ref{tab:conformalregularity} below:
+Importantly, in addition to being conserved, the charges~$I^f_\ell[\psi]$ also provide a measure of conformal regularity, i.e.\ regularity in the variable~$x=1/r$, of the field~$\psi$, see Footnote~\ref{prevft}.
+In order to illustrate this point, we consider the following example: Given data~$\psi$ on the hyperboloidal hypersurface~$\Sigma_0$ that only have a finite asymptotic expansion in powers of~$1/r$, say,~ then the~$f(r)$-modified N--P charges associated to~$\psi$ can be read off from Table~\ref{tab:conformalregularity} below:

 \paragraph{The~$f(r)$-modified N--P charges for higher spin~$s$:} In a similar fashion, one can define conserved charges for more general spin.
-For instance, if~$s=\pm2$, then the generalisation of the Minkowskian identities \eqref{eq:NP:NPMink} is given by
+For instance, if~$s=\pm2$ and $M=0$, then the generalisation of the Minkowskian identities \eqref{eq:NP:NPMink} is given by